 - Application for double tax avoidance or tax incentives

 - Incorrect determination of exemption for disclosure transfer pricing documentation

-- Incorrect determination of related parties (i.e. bank is considered as related party the loan borrowed is at least 25% of the capital or 50% of total medium and long term loan of an enterprise)
+- Incorrect determination of related parties (i.e. bank is considered as a related party the loan borrowed is at least 25% of the capital or 50% of total medium and long-term loan of an enterprise)

 - Advance pricing agreement between the enterprise and tax authority (“APA”)

 - Lack of TP documentation to provide to tax authorities upon tax audit

 - Adjustment of the company’s profit not under market price